Benelux: Benelux Council

+Benelux Interparliamentary Assembly

-The Benelux Parliament (officially referred to as an "Interparliamentary Consultative Council") was created in 1955.
+The Benelux Parliament (officially referred to as the "Interparliamentary Assembly") was created in 1955.
 This parliamentary assembly is composed of 49 members from the respective national parliaments (21 members of the Dutch parliament, 21 members of the Belgian national and regional parliaments, and 7 members of the Luxembourg parliament).
 Its members inform and advise their respective governments on all Benelux matters.
 On 20 January 2015, the governments of the three countries, including, as far as Belgium is concerned, the community and regional governments, signed in Brussels the Treaty of the Benelux Interparliamentary Assembly.
 This treaty entered into force on 1 August 2019.
 This superseded the 1955 Convention on the Consultative Interparliamentary Council for the Benelux.
 The official name has been largely obsolete in daily practice for a number of years: both internally in the Benelux and in external references, the name Benelux Parliament has been used de facto for a number of years now.